 • Mark Gross, editor and publisher of Truth Be Told, the newsletter of the Dominican Western Lay Province of the United States (we hope we got the name right, but visit the website to be sure — you get to hear the Salve Regina, if nothing else, which is very restful listening, even if you’re not Christian), has been using his contacts and network to open doors for CESJ.
 This week he made contact with a Catholic radio show with a national audience to suggest that they interview someone from CESJ about the Just Third Way and the work of social justice.

 • A tentative proposal has been put together for an educational and research trip to the Republic of Guinea.
-The trip, which was suggested by the Guinean ambassador to the United States, would be for members of the CESJ core group to meet with the president, his cabinet, and key legislators about the potential of the Just Third Way to implement a just and sustainable program of economic and social development that could serve as a model for the world.
+The trip, which was suggested by the Guinean ambassador to the United States, would be for members of the CESJ core group and Justice University team to meet with the president, his cabinet, and key legislators about the potential of the Just Third Way to implement a just and sustainable program of economic and social development that could serve as a model for the world.

 • As of this morning, we have had visitors from 52 different countries and 48 states and provinces in the United States and Canada to this blog over the past two months.
 Most visitors are from the United States, the United Kingdom, Russia, Australia, and Canada.
 The most popular postings this past week in descending order were “Thomas Hobbes on Private Property,” “Halloween Horror Special XIII: Mean Green Mother from Outer Space,” “Three Key Books on Common Sense, XI: The Awful Apparition of Aristotle,” “Aristotle on Private Property,” and “News from the Network, Vol. 8, No. 47.”